yildi1337/DAQv3/README.md

 - Controlling I2C bus (I2C_4) for controlling I/O expander TCA9534A (e.g. on module <a href="#AnalogConversion_v3">AnalogConversion_v3</a>) which, in turn, drives a relay driver (MAX4820) on the same module.
 - Controlling front LEDs (on module <a href="#DigitalBackend_v1">DigitalBackend_v1</a>).

-The complete source code can be found in <a href="https://github.com/yildi1337/DAQv3/tree/main/firmware">here</a>.
+The complete source code can be found <a href="https://github.com/yildi1337/DAQv3/tree/main/firmware">here</a>.

 # USB Driver